Teofil Ioncu

 Teofil Ioncu (22 July 1885, in Olișcani – 16 March 1954, in Iași) was a Bessarabian and Romanian politician, member of Sfatul Țării.

 Biography

 Teofil Ioncu studied at the Moscow Higher Institute and the Higher Business School of the University of Leipzig.
 From 1913-1914 he was one of the permanent contributors to the magazine Cuvânt Moldovenesc.

 Political activity

-On April 3, 1917, he took part in the establishment of the National Moldavian Party.
-On May 20, 1917, he is elected president of the first Student Congress, which has as topic of discussion the election of the National Moldavian Party.
-In the summer of the same year, he is sent as a voting delegate by NMP from Chișinău near the Verkhovna Rada to support the interests of Romanians in Bessarabia.
+On 3 April 1917 he took part in the establishment of the National Moldavian Party.
+On 20 May 1917 he was elected president of the first Student Congress, which has as topic of discussion the election of the National Moldavian Party.
+In the summer of that year he was sent as a voting delegate by NMP from Chișinău near the Verkhovna Rada to support the interests of Romanians in Bessarabia.

 He served as Member of the Moldovan Parliament (1917–1918).